datacommonsorg/docsite/custom_dc/custom_data.md

 At a high level, you need to provide the following:

 - All data must be in CSV format, using the schema described below.
-- You must also provide a JSON configuration file, named `config.json`, to map the CSV contents to the Data Commons schema knowledge graph.
+- You must also provide a JSON configuration file, named `config.json`, that specifies how to map and resolve the CSV contents to the Data Commons schema knowledge graph.
 The contents of the JSON file are described below.
 - Depending on how you define your statistical variables (metrics), you may need to provide [MCF (Meta Content Framework)](https://en.wikipedia.org/wiki/Meta_Content_Framework){: target="_blank"} files.

 The following sections walk you through the process of setting up your data.